samina-mulani/NetProg_Assignments/A2/README.md

 * Compile.

         gcc -o tftp_server tftpserver.c
-* Run the executable with port number passed as argument.
+* Run the executable with any port number passed as argument.
+(Below, 8089 is just an example.
+Any unused port can be entered to avoid error).

         ./tftp_server 8089
 * On a different terminal, run the tftp client (install it if not already present on your Linux machine).